bcgov/devhub-templates/software-templates/techdocs-template/skeleton/docs/content-templates.md

 Guide written by Pilar Solares Velasco  -->
 # Content template creation
-Explore this  guide to empower your team in crafting a robust framework for content creation while discovering valuable resources to lead the development of technical documents in your dedicated library in the B.C. government DevHub
+Use this guide to help you create a strong framework for content creation.
+Discover valuable resources to lead the development of technical documents in your team's dedicated library in the B.C. government DevHub.

 Whether you're enhancing existing content or embarking on new projects, this guide equips you with the essential references and a template to ensure effective communication and compelling documentation.

+The content on this page is based on B.C. government resources for web content writing.

 ## Document template
 Use this document template to create a consistent format for both existing and new pages in your team's documentation library.